Rental cars can be scarce. Reserve in advance.

 Rainy Season: June through December.
 Showers can be torrential, real frog stranglers, but usually clear quickly.
 Both Trinidad and Tobago are well south of the normal hurricane belt, but powerful storms don't respect any man-made boundaries and hurricanes still clobber the region periodically.

-Documents: U.S. & Canadian citizens need a birth certificate with some form of photo ID that is valid for 2 months.
-For everyone else, passports are required of anyone above 16.
+Documents: Passports are required of anyone above 16.
 Visas are required of some citizens.
-Entry permits are good for 1 month.
-If you plan to stay longer, ask for up to 3 months on arrival since extensions can be a time-consuming process.
 An ongoing, dated ticket (not open-ended) may also be required at immigration, plus proof you are able to support yourself during your stay.
 A specific address for your stay will also be requested.

 Taxes & Tipping: The hotel room tax is 10% and the service charge (tacked on to about everything) is also 10%.
 There's also a 15% value added tax on all goods and services.
 An exit tax is required upon leaving: TT$100 and it must be paid in the local currency, a real annoyance.